M3T4L5T3F/ComfyTP/README.md

 ❌ Parallel computation speedup

 ## Testing Status:
-Currently tested and seems to work with 2x3090s.
-Generates images, but doesn't seem to completely work yet for 3x and 4x3090s.
+Currently tested and seems to work with 2x3090s and 4x4090s.
+Generates images, but needs more testing, and need to figure out if we can get parallel processing going.

 ## Overview